Quasi-integrability from PT-symmetry: -structure of quasi-conservation

 that clearly vanish for a ${\cal PT}$-even Lax pair \cite{R1}.
-However, since the intervals of both the integrals are symmetric, ${\cal PT}$-oddness of the above integrands will also serve the purpose.
+However, since the intervals for both integrals are symmetric ${\cal PT}$-oddness of the above integrands will also serve the purpose.
 This is clearer from the re-arrangement,

-as all four braces vanish for a ${\cal PT}$-odd Lax pair.
-This situation is favorable as it follows from the imposed ${\cal PT}$-symmetry of the system that will be shown to yield quasi-conserved charges.
+as all four braces above vanish for a ${\cal PT}$-odd Lax pair.
+This situation is more favorable, as it follows from the imposed ${\cal PT}$-symmetry of the system that will be shown to yield quasi-conserved charges.